Joint Seat Allocation Authority 2024

 The ICT-IOCB supports a few students under merit-cum-means scholarships.
 The range is Rs.
 3000/- to Rs.
 75,000/ per annum per person through several endowments, private trusts, and annual commitments by alumni.
 All economically deprived students are given assistance in the form of tuition fees, hostel fees, mess bills, and travel assistance to present papers at national conferences.

-Student Welfare funds
+Student Welfare Funds:

 The Institute has created a Student Welfare Fund with the objective of making financial assistance available for meeting the welfare needs of students in need, such as emergent medical assistance, purchase of books and study material, and any other comparable needs of students.